ychaouche/mailcop/README.md

 root@messagerie[10.10.10.19] ~/SCRIPTS/MAIL #
 ```

-The last command was operated on multiple files with ``mailcop-gen /var/log/dovecot.log*``

 ## The daily cronjob

-mailcop-mailer is meant to be run as a cron job that would send daily statistics about the failed authentication attempts on your mail server.
+mailcop-mailer is meant to be run as a cron job that would send daily statistics about failed authentication attempts on your mail server.
+It simply calls the different `mailcop-*` commands and concatenates the output in a single e-mail.
 Here's an example mail it sends :

 ```            _ _
  _ __  __ _(_) |__ ___ _ __